mihailthebuilder/hex-tailwind/README.md

 # HEX to Tailwind

 A small web app that converts your HEX code to the closest color in the Tailwind color palette.
 Built with Astro and React.
-[Site](https://hextotailwind.com) is ranked 2nd on Google and 1st on Bing.
+[Site](https://hextotailwind.com) is ranked 2nd on Google search results and 1st on Bing.
+View the site traffic analytics [here](https://um.app.taralys.com/share/9lrPut4XEF1miVx3/hextotailwind.com).

 ## Requirements